Centiment-io/neuroBN/Readme.md

 If you are a neuroscience researcher or student who thinks the incredible learning/classification/inference functionality of Bayesian networks can add value to your work or want to see support for a specific type of data, please contact me and I will either a) answer questions or give advice on how to get the most out of neuroBN or b) work with you to build custom functionality that integrates your work with the neuroBN code.
 Email me at ncullen.th@dartmouth.edu.

-<h2>References</h2>
-- [1] Bielza, C., Larranaga, P. "Bayesian networks in neuroscience: a survey"
-- [2] Daly, R., Shen, Q., Aitken, S. "Learning Bayesian networks: approaches and issues"
-- [3] Bielza, C., Li, G., Larranaga, P. "Multi-dimensional classification with Bayesian networks"
-- [4] Pham, D., Ruz, G. "Unsupervised training of Bayesian networks for data clustering"

 <h2>Survey of Existing Literature</h2>
 Below is a set of tables highlighting the use of Bayesian networks in the existing neuroscience literature.
-Please note that these tables are adapted directly from <i>Bielza, C., and Larranaga, P. "Bayesian networks in neuroscience: a survey"</i> ([1]) and are permitted under the Creative Commons License.
+Please note that these tables are adapted directly from <i>Bielza, C., and Larranaga, P. "Bayesian networks in neuroscience: a survey"</i> ([1]) -- permitted under the Creative Commons License.
 Absolutely all credit for the following tables belongs to those two researchers.
 <h4>BNs with Morphological Data</h4>

 | Researchers | BN model | Aim | Application |